Strategic Initiatives

 Upcoming Training Dates and Locations

-There will be two Faculty OER training sessions to be held in May 2024 (dates and times to be announced).
+There will be two Faculty OER training sessions to be held on May 23 and May 24.

 These workshops focused on: